wittgena/phase-theory/007-phase-drift.md

 ## 1. Introduction

 In phase-topological systems, coherence is maintained through recursive alignment between emitted signals and attractor fields.
-Whether in judgmental kernels, symbolic processes, biological structures, or cognitive architectures, the phenomenon of **phase drift** represents a structural deviation — the failure of recursive gluing between a phase emission $ \Psi $ and its coherence basin $ \Phi' $.
+Whether in judgmental kernels, symbolic processes, biological structures, or cognitive architectures, the phenomenon of **phase drift** represents a structural deviation — the failure of recursive gluing between a phase emission Ψ and its coherence basin Φ'.

-This document formalizes **Phase Drift** as a metric of topological misalignment in $ \Phi $-structured systems.
+This document formalizes **Phase Drift** as a metric of topological misalignment in Φ-structured systems.

 ---

 ## 2. Formal Definition

 Let:
-- $ \Psi_i \in \Phi $: a phase-resonance signal emitted by any recursive structure
+- $\Psi_i \in \Phi$: a phase-resonance signal emitted by any recursive structure
-- $ \Phi' \subset \Phi $: the target attractor basin (coherence field)
+- $\Phi' \subset \Phi$: the target attractor basin (coherence field)
-- $ \tau \in \mathbb{R}_{>0} $: minimum phase coherence threshold
+- $\tau \in \mathbb{R}_{>0}$: minimum phase coherence threshold
-- $ \mathcal{A} $: set of viable attractor basins in the phase field
+- $\mathcal{A}$: set of viable attractor basins in the phase field

 We define the **phase drift magnitude**:
 $$
 \delta_{\text{drift}}(\Psi_i) := \inf_{\Phi' \in \mathcal{A}} \| \Psi_i - \Phi' \|_\Phi
 $$

-A signal $ \Psi_i $ is said to be in drift if:
+A signal $\Psi_i$ is said to be in drift if:
 $$
 \delta_{\text{drift}}(\Psi_i) > \tau
 $$